cattaneo-riccardo/PowerEnjoy/readme.md

 2. DD: Design Document
 3. ITPD: Integration Test Plan Document
 4. PP: Project Plan
+5. CI: Code Inspection

+The CI assignment has been performed on the *PartContentWrapper.java* file of Apache OFBiz 16.11.01.

 # Ok, let me see the documents